Ultimate-Teapot/Ultimate-Teapot/README.md

 Usage
 =====
-Clone the project, then use a virtual python environment with the latest version of Django, Django Extensions and pillow installed, then run manage.py with the runserver command.
+1. Clone the project
+2. use a virtual python environment Install all dependencies using "pip install -r requirements.txt"
+3. run "python manage.py runserver"

 One may also run ./manage.py tests to run the unit tests.